ibmjstart/bluemix-wordpress/README.md

 themes, plugins, and templates that make it easy to transform the site to meet your exact needs.

-WordPress on Bluemix uses [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use ClearDB (MySQL) for data, IBM Object Storage for media, and SendGrid for email.
+WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use ClearDB (MySQL) for data and IBM Object Storage for media.

 [![Deploy to Bluemix](https://hub.jazz.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/jstart/WordPress.on.Bluemix)

-Things to note:
-1. Only one instance of the SendGrid service is allowed per space.
-If your target space already has one, please either
-  * Rename your SendGrid instance to "mySendGrid" before deploying; or
-  * Fork this project and, in manifest.yml under services, change all instances of "mySendGrid" to match the name of your service instance.
-2. Only one instance of the Object Storage service, using the Free plan, is allowed per organization.
+Note: Only one instance of the Object Storage Free plan is allowed per organization.
 If your target org already has one, please either
-  * Rename your Object Storage instance to "myObjectStorage" before deploying; or
+  * Rename your Object Storage instance to "myObjectStorage" and deploy your application to the same space as this service instance; or
-  * Fork this project and, in manifest.yml under services, change all instances of "myObjectStoage" to match the name of your service instance.
+  * Fork this project and, in manifest.yml under services, change all instances of "myObjectStoage" to match the name of your service instance; or
-3. If you have previously created a WordPress on Bluemix instance and it is now not pulling your images to your posts correctly, please follow [these](http://blog.ibmjstart.net/2015/11/30/migrating-wordpress-on-bluemix/) instructions to migrate your WordPress from using IBM Object Storage v1 to The new Object Storage Beta.
+  * Upgrade either your existing Object Storage service or edit manifest.yml to use the `Standard` plan

 ---
 # Configure Your Site